IPI-Paul/Python/ReadMe.md

-# Learnind and Developing in Python
+# Learning and Developing in Python

 Over the past couple of months after installing a fresh copy of Slackware 15, I decided to brush up on my Python knowledge.
 I was immediately impressed with how far along Python has come.